 Furthermore, all bilingual havo-students take part in the Cambridge IGSCE exam Global Perspectives and they participate in the International Baccalaureate (IB) English Certificate exam.
 Through this exam, students are taught to think critically, to write papers and to compare texts.
 Havo-students do not only obtain their bilingual havo-diploma, but internationally recognised certificates too.

-Moreover, all bilingual vwo-students participate in a diverse international programme.
+All bilingual students participate in a diverse international programme.
 In (t)havo-2, students travel to Bath (England).
 In (t)havo-3, all students participate in an international exchange programme.
 During this exchange, which usually takes place in Spain, they will be introduced to the Spanish culture and everyday life.

-During the pre-final year, all (t)havo-4 students participate in the international social internship (iMas).
+During the pre-final year, all (t)havo-4 students participate in the international social internship (iMAS).
 Through this internship they will actively contribute to society by doing volunteer work.
-The students can choose from a variety of destinations, such as Macedonia, Bosnia, Romania, India and Indonesia.
+The students can choose from a variety of destinations, such as Macedonia, Bosnia, Ukraine, Romania, Gambia and Morocco.

 At Wolfert Bilingual, the havo department uses the houses system.
 This system encourages students to improve their social skills, such as social acceptance, creating a social environment and developing social awareness.

 During the school year, students can earn merit points for their house.
 These points are rewarded to the students for: